jboaz-programmer/tunza_test/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files. run `npm install ngx-pagination --save` to install gagination pipe plugins.
+The application will automatically reload if you change any of the source files. run `npm install ngx-pagination --save` to install pagination pipe plugins.

 ## I decided to use angular because is the template that is very responsive and faster as well because is having Single Page Application(SPA)